Valkea/OC_AI_01/README.md

 >>> py -m pip install -r requirements.txt
 ```

+## Secret Keys and Endpoint

+In order to use the Azure API, one needs to get its own crendentials (I can't share mine indeed).

+On Azure's portal, *create a new Translator ressource*, then go to the *overview panel* for this ressource.
+There you will be able to *manage the Keys* and the *Endpoint* of the ressource.

+Create a `secrets.txt` file in the project folder, and copy KEY1 (or KEY2) on the first line and the END_POINT on the second line (the values only).

+Without this file and valid credentiels, the Python script won't be able to proceed.

 ## Notebook

 The provided notebook offers to discover the various steps that led to the "Azure_Translator_Interface.py" python script